 The programme is presented by means of technology-mediated teaching and learning, with one contact session per year.
-If you are following the structured programme, you must attend the contact sessions.
+The MPhil in Health Professions Education is a hybrid learning programme, and you are required to ensure that you have the relevant resources to participate.
+If you are following the structured programme, you must attend the contact sessions in person.
 If, however, you have been admitted to the thesis programme, the contact sessions are optional, except if you are unable to submit proof of sufficient research experience as indicated above.
 In that instance, you must attend the contact sessions for the Research Methodology in Health Professions Education module and pass the module.